What actually moves Disneyland crowds

 |---|---|---|

 | School-break overlap The biggest all-day shift | When multiple districts are out at once, Disneyland stops behaving like a normal weekday park.
-This is the biggest reason a Tuesday suddenly feels too busy. | Longer waits from opening through late afternoon |
+That is the cleanest reason a Tuesday suddenly feels too full. | Weekday wait pressure from open to late afternoon |

-| Magic Key access Evening spikes | Some dates stay reasonable at lunch and get much busier after work.
-That is usually local traffic, not a random surprise. | Heavier walkways and food lines after 5 PM |
+| Magic Key access patterns Evening spikes | Some dates stay reasonable at lunch and tighten after work.
+That is usually a local access pattern, not a random surprise. | Heavier walkways and food lines after 5 PM |

-| Ticket pricing Demand warning sign | Lower-priced dates are often worth checking.
-Higher-priced Fridays and Saturdays usually tell you the truth up front. | Tier jumps around weekends and holidays |
+| Ticket pricing signals Demand warning sign | Lower-priced dates are often worth a second look.
+Higher-priced Fridays and Saturdays are usually telling you the hard truth up front. | Tier jumps around weekends and holidays |

-| Seasonal events A different kind of busy | Halloween season, holiday runs, and event nights do not just add people.
+| Seasonal event stacking Crowded in a different way | Halloween season, holiday runs, and event nights do not just add people.
 They also change how those people move through the park. | Full walkways, food lines, and slower evenings |